zhiyingfang2022/llm-d/PR_SIGNOFF.md

 commits signed then you would use `git commit -s -S --amend` or configure automatic signing.
 Following is an outline of how to do it for a branch that adds **exactly one** commit.
-If your branch adds more than one commit then you can extrapolate using `git cherry-pick -s -S` to build up a revised series of commits one-by-one.
+If your branch adds more than one commit then you can extrapolate using `git cherry-pick -s -S` (or `git rebase -i HEAD~NN` and setting commits to `edit`) to build up a revised series of commits one-by-one.

 The following instructions provide a basic walk-through if you have already created your own fork of the repository but yet not made a clone on your workstation.